Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Perspectives

 \section{Perspectives}

-The interconnection between spin and orbital angular momenta in materials lacking inversion symmetry has led to the theoretical prediction and experimental observation of a wealth of fascinating phenomena, ranging from SOTs and charge pumping to chiral DWs and magnetic skyrmions.
-These effects are usually accompanied by a complex form of the conductivity tensor and unusual dynamical behavior that render the experimental identification of the physics at stake quite challenging.
-Nonetheless, SOTs are now observed systematically in a wide range of materials, and enable very efficient ways to control the magnetic order in various configurations.
-The application of these concepts to working devices, such as SOT-MRAM, nano-oscillators or magnetic racetrack data storage devices, remains an active area of research.

-The recent extension of these effects to AFs \cite{Wadley2016} and magnetic insulators \cite{Avci2017} opens particularly stimulating perspectives as these classes of materials bear specific dynamical features (THz excitations for the former, long range spin propagation phenomena for the latter) that are unknown in traditional FMs.
-Along this line, one could extend these ideas to frustrated magnets that support exotic magnetic behaviors \cite{Balents2010}.
+SOTs offer a powerful and versatile tool to manipulate and excite magnetic order parameters, and efficiently control magnetic domain walls and skyrmions.
+A particularly attractive feature of these torques is their ability to excite any type of magnetic materials, ranging from metals to semiconductors and insulators, in both ferromagnetic and antiferromagnetic configurations.
+This versatility has led to groundbreaking accomplishments that could not be achieved with STT: the switching of single layer ferromagnets, ferrimagnets, and antiferromagnets, as well as the excitation of spin waves and auto-oscillations in planar and vertical device geometries.

-Finally, while transition metals (Pt, W...) have been the center of attention in the early development of this field, the recent outburst of topological materials \cite{Hasan2010,Qi2011,Vafek2014,Wehling2014} and two dimensional lattices \cite{CastroNeto2009b,Xu2014} opens novel directions.
-The ever-expanding zoology (topological insulators, Dirac semimetals, Weyl semimetals, Kondo topological insulators etc.) and continuous synthesis of such materials (bismuth chalcogenides, graphene and its siblings, transition metal dichalogenides, MPX$_3$...) offer a unique opportunity for the discovery of efficient and exotic spin-charge conversion mechanisms and chiral spin textures.
+The discovery of topological materials as spin sources has opened appealing avenues for the realization of very large charge-to-spin conversion and low critical switching current.
+Topological insulators, Dirac semimetals, Weyl semimetals, Kondo topological insulators as well as 2D materials (bismuth chalcogenides, graphene and its siblings, transition metal dichalogenides, transition metal trihalides etc.) present a unique opportunity for the exploitation of exotic spin-charge conversion mechanisms and chiral spin textures.

+A number of questions remain open, which will have an impact on future developments and materials design.

+(i) Whereas the basic mechanisms behind SOT seem to be understood, a robust and systematic quantitative agreement between theory and experiment is still lacking.
+In particular, understanding the interplay between interfacial, bulk, but also orbital contributions to SOT, DMI and chiral damping in magnetic multilayers will indicate how to improve their efficiency.

+(ii) Besides the two "flagship mechanisms" that control the current-induced dynamics (iSGE, SHE), novel phenomena have been identified recently: spin swapping \cite{Saidaoui2016}, interfacial spin currents \cite{Amin2018}, chiral damping \cite{Jue2016a} etc. What is the actual magnitude of these effects and how do they influence the magnetization dynamics?
+How can they be best harvested to enhance the operability of SOT devices?